dighr/audio_analysis/README.md

 ## Acknowledgments

 * A lot of functionalities was enabled thanks to the Pydub library https://github.com/jiaaro/pydub
-* For long audio files, a method created by the following git repo 	https://github.com/akras14/speech-to-text.git was used We make the audio encoding and the audio file splitting automatic
+* For long audio files, a method created by the following git repo 	https://github.com/akras14/speech-to-text.git was used.
+ However, we make the audio encoding and the audio file splitting automatic